 In accordance with IAS 24 (Related Party Disclosures), related individuals or entities, which have the ability to control the Company or which are controlled by the Company, must be disclosed unless such parties are already included in the financial statements as affiliated companies.
-Control is defined as ownership of more than one half of the voting power of the Company or the power to direct, by statute or agreement, the financial and operating policies of the management of the Company.
+Control is de-

 The disclosure requirements of IAS 24 also cover transactions with associates, joint ventures, and individuals that have the ability to exercise significant influence over the financial and operating policies of the Company.

 In addition, the requirements contained in IAS 24 relating to key management personnel and close members of their families or intermediary entities are also applied.

 BMW AG guarantees the unsecured debt of the Company, for this the Company remits a fee to BMW AG.
 The guarantee fee of 12.5bps is defined based upon a transfer pricing policy and arm's length principle defined by BMW AG and it is remitted from the Company to BMW AG on a monthly basis.
-For the periods ended December 31, 2021 and 2020 the amount paid for this guarantee was \$25,996k and \$27,360k respectively.
+For the periods ended December 31, 2022 and 2021 the amount paid for this guarantee was \$24,057k and \$25,966k respectively.